dxdw2021/cline/old_docs/getting-started-new-coders/README.md

 ## Your First Interaction with Cline

-Now you're ready to start building with Cline.
+Now you're ready to start building with cline.
 Let's create your first project folder and build something!
 Copy and paste the following prompt into the Cline chat window:

 ```
 Hey Cline!
 Could you help me create a new project folder called "hello-world" in my Cline directory and make a simple webpage that says "Hello World" in big blue text?